 • others such as open burning of waste materials and burning of sugar-cane fields.

+2. What are the main air pollutants emitted into the environment?
 The following measures are adopted by the MoE in controlling air pollution :

 • minimising emissions at source; and